 A significant portion of our net assets come from goodwill and other intangible assets.
-In accordance with Statement of Financial Accounting Standards, or SFAS 142, "Goodwill and Other Intangible Assets," (SFAS 142) we periodically review the carrying values of our goodwill to determine whether such carrying values exceed the fair market value.
+In accordance with FASB ASC Topic 350 Intangibles-Goodwill and Other (Topic 350), we periodically review the carrying values of our goodwill to determine whether such carrying values exceed the fair market value.
 Our acquired companies are subject to annual review for goodwill impairment.
 If impairment testing indicates that the carrying value of a reporting unit exceeds its fair value, the goodwill of the reporting unit is deemed impaired.
 Accordingly, an impairment charge would be recognized for that reporting unit in the period identified.
 In 2008, as a result of our annual review, we recorded a goodwill impairment charge of \$105.8 million related to our KGS segment, to reflect the declining market and economic conditions through December 28, 2008.

-Given the continued significant decline in the stock market in general and specifically the impact on our stock price in 2009, we performed an impairment test for goodwill in accordance with SFAS 142 as of February 28, 2009.
+In the beginning of 2009 there was a continued significant decline in the stock market in general and specifically as a result of the impact on our stock price, we performed an impairment test for goodwill in accordance with Topic 350 as of February 28, 2009.
 The test indicated that the book value for the KGS segment exceeded the fair values of the businesses and resulted in our recording a charge totaling \$41.3 million in our KGS segment for the impairment of goodwill.
-The impairment charge is primarily driven by adverse equity market conditions that caused a decrease in current market multiples and our average stock price as of February 28, 2009, compared with the test performed as of December 28, 2008.
+The impairment charge was primarily driven by adverse equity market conditions that caused a decrease in current market multiples and our average stock price as of February 28, 2009, compared with the test performed as of December 28, 2008.